PhishPhillet/phishphillet/docs/_posts/2025-08-08-phisher-cant-paypal.md

 <img src="/images/2025/stop-it-help.jpg"
 class="align-center" alt="[Man in suit ssaying stop it, get some help]">

+As I admitted earlier in this post,
-As I admitted, I have no baking skills, but I feel while my attempts at making brownies set a really low bar.
+I have no baking skills, but I feel while my attempts at making brownies set a really low bar.
 Ok, not as low as the extremely [laze phisher]({% post_url 2023-11-17-humanitarian-phish %}) we talked about a while ago, but pretty bad regardless.
 I was wrong.